vtudorache/ResourceTable/src/README.md

 The abstract class `ResourceTable` models a resource table, a mapping where keys are strings and values are objects of any type.
 This class is useful as a base class for classes defining locale-specific resources, isolating data objects from program code.
+Its static methods search the current assembly for classes derived from `ResourceTable` and load the ones appropriated for the given or the current locale.

-The resource table is loaded by its owner when needed.
+A resource table is loaded by its owner when needed.
 The owner should keep a reference to the table, in order to avoid performance penalties resulting from repeated calls of `GetTable(...)` when searching for resources.